Accèder directement au contenu

 Q : I need a letter of acceptance early for my scholarship application.
 Can you provide this ?

-– the applicant should hold a degree in life sciences or in another scientific discipline while having demonstrated interest for the life sciences [3],
+the applicant should hold a degree in Life Sciences or in another scientific discipline while having demonstrated interest for the Life Sciences [3],

-– two years of post-secondary education (120 ECTS in the European system) are required to apply for L3,
+two years of post-secondary education (120 ECTS in the European system) are required to apply for L3,

-– a three-year diploma (180 ECTS, Licence or 3-year Bachelor) is required to apply for M1,
+a three-year diploma (180 ECTS, Licence or 3-year Bachelor) is required to apply for M1,

-– a four-year diploma (240 ECTS, M1 or 4-year Bachelor) is required to apply for M2,
+a four-year diploma (240 ECTS, M1 or 4-year Bachelor) is required to apply for M2,

 The degrees listed here are required at the time of registration, i.e. next september.
 Applications can be made while the degree is still in preparation.
 In this case, acceptance is contingent upon the actual obtainment of the required degree.

-We are open to atypical profiles, so if you meet the relevant qualifications in terms of years of study/course credits, you may apply even if your curriculum isn’t straightforward.
+We are open to atypical profiles, so if you meet the relevant qualifications in terms of years of study/course credits, you may apply even if your curriculum is not straightforward.
 You may also apply at a level lower than the one to which you are eligible if your projects warrant it.
 All this should be described and justified in your application letter.

 Q : Is a research experience necessary to apply ?